 Strand FAQs

-The Strand sits at the centre of Bootle and is really important to the Town.
+The Strand sits at the centre of Bootle and is really important to the town.
 Any investment in the Strand needs to bring new jobs and opportunities for residents and attract more people into Bootle.
-It will be the focal point of a more vibrant Bootle with a wider range of activities including leisure, food and drink, health, education and culture.
+It will be the focal point of a more vibrant Bootle with a wider range of activities including leisure, food and drink, health, and culture.

-There will be more open areas, green space, and better links for those visiting the Centre on foot or by public transport.
+There will be more open areas, green space, and better links for those visiting the centre on foot or by public transport.
 The centre will look and feel much more welcoming and will create a better experience for people shopping and accessing facilities.

-Sefton Council bought the Strand Shopping Centre in 2017 as a key part of its commitment to regenerate the town centre.
+Sefton Council bought the Strand Shopping Centre as a key part of its commitment to regenerate the town centre.
 The Strand is really important to Bootle, but it needs investment to ensure it is a thriving, sustainable asset at the heart of the town for the longer term.

 Retail has changed a lot since the Council bought The Strand in 2017.
 The initial priority for the Council on buying the centre was to ensure there was a robust management plan in place, and to understand the key issues facing the retailers and the centre in general.
 The COVID-19 pandemic further impacted the retail market but also meant that the Council’s focus had to remain on the management of the centre.